9999years/cosi-21a/0-Building/README.md

 # Compiling

 Extract `rebeccaturner-PA0.zip` and enter the directory, as you’ve presumably already done if you’re reading this.

-You can compile with [Maven][1] or just via the command-line (except for the tests).
+From the directory with this file (`README.md`) and the `pom.xml`, you can compile the project either with [Maven][1] or directly.

+## Maven

     mvn compile

 Will compile the sources and place the `.class` files in `target/classes`.

+You can then run the simulation with

+    java -cp target/classes Simulation

+Alternatively,

+    mvn package

+Will generate an executable jar `rebeccaturner-PA0.jar` (and a source zip) in `target/`, which can be run with

+    java -jar target/rebeccaturner-PA0.jar

+## Direct compilation

+Fortunately, there are no external dependencies or whatnot, so compiling without Maven is easy too!
+Just

+    cd src/main/java
+    javac *.java
+    java Simulation

 [1]: https://maven.apache.org/